Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 Getting to Carlsbad Caverns National Park

-If you plan to fly to Carlsbad Caverns National Park, the closest airport is about 140 miles West in El Paso (El Paso International Airport-ELP) and then you’ll want to rent a car to drive from El Paso to Carlsbad Caverns, which takes about 2.5 hours.
+If you plan to fly to Carlsbad Caverns National Park, the closest airport is about 140 miles West in El Paso (El Paso International Airport-ELP).
+Then you’ll want to rent a car to drive from El Paso to Carlsbad Caverns, which takes about 2.5 hours.

-If you plan to drive to Carlsbad Caverns National Park, it makes a great stop if you’re driving through New Mexico to/from Arizona or Texas.
+If you plan to drive for one day at Carlsbad Caverns National Park, it makes a great stop if you’re driving through New Mexico to/from Arizona or Texas.

 When we first attempted to visit Carlsbad Caverns we visited Guadalupe Mountains National Park, Big Bend National Park, and Marfa all within days of each other.
 So if you’re visiting any of those destinations, we’d highly recommend adding White Sands to your itinerary!